imjoy-team/ImJoy/web/public/docs/api.md

 reading the dedicated section in the [**TO DO** user manual]() to understand the difference.
 When calling this api function within a **JavaScript** plugin, you will obtain a warning message as the one shown below.
-It essentially indicates that the ImJoy app now requests acces to this part of your local file system:
+It essentially indicates that the ImJoy app now requests access to this part of your local file system:

 <img src="./assets/imjoy-showFileDialog-warning.png" width="700px"></img>